SonarSource/sonarlint-visualstudio/readme.md

 service.Disconnect();
 ```

-The service will throw `WebException` when it receives a response that cannot be handled.
+The service will throw `HttpWebException` when it receives a response that cannot be handled.
 Make sure those exceptions are caught and correctly handled.

 # Errors and Error Handling

-When an unexpected HTTP status code is returned the service will throw a custom exception of type `HttpResponseException`, which contains the actual status code.
-If needed, additional properties could be added to the exception.
+When an unexpected HTTP status code is returned the service will throw an exception of type `HttpRequestException`, which contains a `WebException` as `InnerException`.
+When the `WebException` is `HttpWebException`, its `Response` property could be cast to `HttpWebResponse` and examined for various data such as `HttpStatusCode`, etc.

 Why exception and not status code?
 Here is a [nice list](https://stackoverflow.com/questions/4670987/why-is-it-better-to-throw-an-exception-rather-than-return-an-error-code) of pros and cons.

-NOTE: Some requests handle HTTP status codes differently and do not throw this exception (for example `IGetNotificationsRequest`).
+NOTE: Some requests handle HTTP status codes differently and do not always throw exception (for example see `IGetNotificationsRequest`).

 # Tips and Tricks